1782 Vermont Republic gubernatorial election

-The 1782 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1782 Vermont Republic gubernatorial election took place on September 3, 1782.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Manchester on October 10.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 Thomas Chittenden was re-elected to a one-year term as governor.

 The popular vote indicated that no candidate for lieutenant governor had received a majority.
 In keeping with the Vermont Constitution, the choice fell to the Vermont General Assembly, which chose Paul Spooner for a one-year term.
 Ira Allen was re-elected to a one-year term as treasurer.
 The names of candidates and balloting totals were not recorded.